What is the census date?

 Why is the census date important?

 All student enrolments at the census date must be included in the University's report to the Federal Government.
-It is clear from the HESA Act that students cannot enrol after the census date and subjects cannot be deleted from a student's enrolment after the census date.
+It is clear from the HESA Act that students cannot enrol after the census date and you are fully liable for the fees for subjects even if you withdraw after the census date.
+Refer to Withdrawal from subjects for more information

 It is therefore very important that you check your enrolment to ensure that your enrolment is right and that you drop or add any subjects prior to the census date.